kyma-project/api-gateway/docs/user/tutorials/01-10-setup-custom-domain-for-workload.md

         kubectl get certificate httpbin-cert -n istio-system
         ```
     <!-- tabs:end -->

-    > [!NOTE]
-    > While using the default configuration, certificates with the Let's Encrypt Issuer are valid for 90 days and automatically renewed 30 days before their validity expires.
-For more information, read the documentation on [Gardener Certificate Management](https://github.com/gardener/cert-management#requesting-a-certificate) and [Gardener extensions for certificate Services](https://gardener.cloud/docs/extensions/others/gardener-extension-shoot-cert-service/).

 5. [Set Up a TLS Gateway](./01-20-set-up-tls-gateway.md) or [Set up an mTLS Gateway](./01-30-set-up-mtls-gateway.md).